jptacek/JPtacek.com/src/documents/2015/02/angularJS-Best-Practices/index.html.md

 which is kind of what we want.
 One of the places where Papa and Motto differ on their approaches though is WHERE the function declarations should happen.
 Papa prefers that start of the service and Motto towards the bottom.
 I lean towards the Papa approach because I can explicitly see my "public interfaces" for the function.
 This is ultimately what we want to be testable in our code.
-However, the downside is some scrolling to get to the implemenation details.
+However, the downside is some scrolling to get to the implementation details.
 Ultimately, make a choice and be consistent.

 ```javascript